 Whether it's time for the annual camping trip or time to set up the sleeping arrangements for surprise guests, an air mattress is a handy thing to have.
 If you're in the market to buy one, this review will help you select an air mattress that will best fit your needs.
 Here are the top five selections:

-Many different air mattress options are available today, ranging in price from $10 to $200.
+Many different air mattress options are available today, ranging in price, style, comforter, and quality.
 Qualities and features vary as widely as price, so it's essential to start your air mattress search by considering these questions.

 If your air mattress is an added comfort on an occasional camping trip, you may be able to get away with a cheaper, basic air mattress.
 However, if you want to provide extra comfort to overnight guests, you'll want to select a higher quality, sturdy product that's designed for indoor use.
 Many of the high-end air mattresses are thicker and provide a more comfortable top layer.
 Watch this instructional video for some more helpful tips

 Air mattresses come in the same sizes as beds: twin, double, queen and king.
 In addition, some air mattress are very thin while others are thicker.
 Some can be stacked to make a higher bed, and the high-end varieties come with collapsible frames.